-Employment, Confidentiality and Noncompete Agreement with Mr. Todorovic
+Employment, Confidentiality and Noncompete Agreement with Mr. Fencl

-The Company and Mr. Todorovic entered into an Employment, Confidentiality and Noncompete Agreement effective as of September 15, 2014 in connection with his appointment as Chief Financial Officer.
-The agreement has an initial term of three years from September 15, 2014 and renews from year-to-year thereafter.
+So that the terms and conditions of his agreement are generally consistent with employment agreements entered into with the other NEO's other than the Chief Executive Officer, on April 14, 2015, the Company and its Chief Administrative Officer, General Counsel and Secretary, Eric Fencl, entered into an amended and restated Employment, Confidentiality and Noncompete Agreement effective as of April 14, 2015.
+The Amended and Restated Agreement has an initial term of three years from April 14, 2015 and renews from year-to-year thereafter.
 We may terminate the agreement prior to the end of the term upon death, disability, for cause (as defined in the agreement) or without cause.
-Mr. Todorovic may terminate the agreement for good reason (as defined in the agreement).
-If we terminate Mr. Todorovic's employment without cause or if Mr. Todorovic terminates his employment for good reason, the Company would be obligated to continue his base salary for a period of 12 months after his termination (18 months if such termination occurs within 12 months after a change of control (as defined in the agreement)), and for the period that welfare benefits are continued under COBRA, we will continue to pay the Company's portion of the medical, dental, and vision plan premiums.
-As compensation for his services, Mr. Todorovic will receive an annual base salary at a rate not less than \$300,000 which rate will be reviewed annually and be commensurate with similarly-situated executives in similarly-situated firms.
-If the Company meets or exceeds certain performance objectives determined annually by the Committee, Mr. Todorovic will receive an annual bonus of not less than 40% of his earned annual base salary, payable in either cash, stock, stock options or a combination thereof.
-Mr. Todorovic's bonus for 2014 performance was prorated based on the number of full calendar weeks during the fiscal 2014 for which he was employed by the Company.
-The agreement also provides that for the term of the agreement and for one year thereafter, subject to specified limited exceptions, Mr. Todorovic may not become employed by or interested directly or indirectly in or associated with the Company's competitors who are located within the United States or within any country where we have established a retail presence.
-In the event of his termination due to death, disability, or by the Company without cause, or if Mr. Todorovic terminates his employment for good reason, Mr. Todorovic or his beneficiaries or estate, will still be entitled to a bonus for such year prorated based on the number of full weeks he was employed during the year, subject to achievement of the bonus criteria.
-If any payments under the Agreement or another arrangement would become subject to the excise tax imposed by Section 4999 of the Code, the payments will be reduced to the greatest amount payable that would not trigger such excise tax.
+Mr. Fencl may terminate the agreement for good reason (as defined in the agreement).
+If we terminate Mr. Fencl's employment without cause or if Mr. Fencl terminates his employment for good reason, the Company would be obligated to continue his base salary for a period of 12 months after his termination (18 months if such termination occurs within 12 months after a change of control (as defined in the agreement)), and for the period that welfare benefits are continued under COBRA, the Company will continue to pay the Company's portion of the medical, dental, and vision plan premiums.
+As compensation for his services, Mr. Fencl will receive an annual base salary at a rate not less than \$315,200 which rate will be reviewed annually and be commensurate with similarly-situated executives in similarly-situated firms.
+If the Company meets or exceeds certain performance objectives determined annually by the Committee, Mr. Fencl will receive a target annual bonus of not less than 50% of his earned annual base salary, payable in either cash, stock, stock options or a combination thereof.
+The agreement also provides that for the term of the agreement and for one year thereafter, subject to specified limited exceptions, Mr. Fencl may not become employed by or interested directly or indirectly in or associated with the Company's competitors who are located within the United States or within any country where the Company has established a retail presence.
+In the event of his termination due to death, disability, or by the Company without cause, or if Mr. Fencl terminates his employment for good reason, Mr. Fencl or his beneficiaries or estate, will still be entitled to a bonus for such year prorated based on the number of full weeks he was employed during the year, subject to achievement of the bonus criteria.
+If any payments under the agreement or another arrangement would become subject to the excise tax imposed by Section 4999 of the Internal Revenue Code, the payments will be reduced to the greatest amount payable that would not trigger such excise tax.